 Everyone has their own little unique neurosis that torments and otherwise frustrates them.
 I have many to keep me company.
-One particular nasty little thing is what I like to call Negative Daydreaming.
-You dream about a scenario, whether it be winning the big game, standing up to a bully, winning the lottery.
+One particular nasty little thing is what I like to call negative daydreaming.
+You dream about a scenario, winning the big game, standing up to a bully, or winning the lottery.
 All good things, right?
 Wrong.
-There are always some kind of negativity attached to it.
-Like a back-handed compliment.
+There is always some negativity attached to it, like a back-handed compliment.

 “For someone with no hair, you look great!”

 They slide in an insult and disguise it as a compliment.
 You might not hear the negativity at first, but it sits there in your subconscious.
 Starting to work its way through you, leaving all of that negativity spewing forth until it consumes you.
-It can ruin a perfectly good day for no reason whatsoever other than to hurt you.
+Negative daydreaming can ruin a perfect day for no reason whatsoever other than to hurt you.

-Breaking old habits like this one can be difficult.
-It will take time, determination and a little help from the outside.
+Breaking old habits like this can be difficult.
+It will take time, determination, and a little help from the outside.

 - If you have friends who put you down, get rid of them.
-You are only in their lives to make them feel better.
+You are only in their lives to make them feel better about themselves.

-- When you feel those negative thoughts come up, stop!
-Do whatever you need to do to push those evil thoughts away.
+- When you feel that negative daydreaming begins, stop!
+Do whatever you need to do to push those thoughts away.

-- Try to find out why the negative thoughts are happening.
+- Try to find out why the negative daydreaming is happening.
 What are you thinking about when they come up?
 If you can find that out, you’re one step closer to stopping this bad habit.